IRS Data Retrieval Tool (This option will streamline and expedite the processing of your financial aid application.)

 - Students/Parents who did not and will not file a Federal Tax Return

-- Students/Parents who have filed a foreign tax return
+- Students/Parents who filed a foreign tax return

 - Students/Parents who were victims of tax administration identity theft

-A victim of tax administration identity theft must contact the IRS at 1-800-908-4490.
-Upon authentication of the tax filer’s identity, the IRS will provide, by U.S. Postal Service, the Tax Return DataBase View (TRDBV) transcript.
-You must submit a copy of the TRDBV and a statement signed and dated by the tax filer indicating that he or she was a victim of IRS tax-related identity theft and has been made aware of the tax-related identity theft.
+- A victim of tax administration identity theft must contact the IRS at 1-800-908-4490.
+Upon authentication of the tax filer’s identity, the IRS will provide the Tax Return DataBase View (TRDBV) transcript.
+You must submit a copy of the TRDBV and a statement signed and dated by the tax filer indicating that he or she was a victim of IRS tax-related identity theft and that the IRS has been made aware of the tax-related identity theft.

 Applicants who are selected for verification and do not or cannot use the IRS Data Retrieval Tool or who transfer IRS data but change it will be required to submit an IRS Tax Return Transcript (obtained directly from the IRS).

 Generally it takes two to three weeks for the IRS Tax Return Transcript to be available, and eight to eleven weeks for paper IRS tax return filers.

 - To request the IRS Tax Return Transcript visit the IRS website.
 Pay attention to the year you are requesting.
 If you are completing verification for the 2016-2017 academic year, you will need to request the 2015 IRS Tax Return Transcript.
 If you are completing verification for the 2015-2016 academic year, you will need to request the 2014 IRS Tax Return Transcript.

 - Make sure that the student's name and USI student ID number (or Social Security Number if ID number unknown) are written on all pages.